One of the most common questions we get as Pathfinder SEO coaches is “How do I link Google Analytics to Search Console?”

 You will then have access to Search Console Settings.
 Click the blue text that says Add.

-This will take you over to Google Search Console where you will find yourself in the Enable Search Console data in Google Analytics window.
-Identify the site you want to link to Google Analytics and mark the radio button to the left of it.
-Once marked, click save.
+This will take you over to Google Search Console where you will find yourself in a window called Enable Search Console data in Google Analytics.
+Identify the site you want to link to Google Analytics and click the radio button to the left of it.
+Once selected, click save.

 You will be asked to confirm the association, click OK.

 Navigate back to Google Analytics and click refresh on your browser window displaying Search Console Settings.
 You know the connection is a success if you see your site listed when you click the Enabled views dropdown.

 If you want further confirmation, navigate back to the Property column in the Admin view of GA and click on All Products.
 You should see a green check mark located under Search Console.